CFTO-DT: History

-The station first signed on the air at 10 p.m. on December 31, 1960; its first official day of programming was on January 1, 1961.
+The station first signed on the air at January 1, 1961.
 The inaugural program broadcast on CFTO was a telethon for the Ontario Association for Community Living, hosted by broadcaster Joel Aldred, complete with a fireworks ceremony.

 The station was founded by Baton Aldred Rogers Broadcasting, a joint venture between Telegram Corporation (owned by the Bassett and Eaton families), Aldred-Rogers Broadcasting (owned by Joel Aldred and Ted Rogers), and Foster Hewitt Broadcasting, which owned radio station CKFH (1430 AM, now CJCL on 590 AM).
 The 'Baton' portion of the name was pronounced /ˌbætən/, rather than the conducting tool's traditional pronunciation.

 A version from the early 1990s of CFTO's longtime multicoloured iris logo (designed by art director Joern Dressel), first introduced during the transition to colour television in 1965.
 It was unused for much of the 1980s in favour of a blue "circle 9" design before returning c.
 1987.
 This version was later used as the basis for the logo used by the Baton Broadcast System.

 The station's first children's show, shown on weekday afternoons, was The Professor's Hideaway, starring Stan Francis.

 American television network ABC held a minority share in the partnership, which it sold to each of the partners shortly before CFTO-TV went on the air.
 Ted Rogers' uncle J. Elsworth Rogers was a minority (and originally primary) owner of Western Ontario Broadcasting, Ltd., owners of CKLW-TV (now CBET) in Windsor, Ontario (which was mostly owned by RKO General).
 The station's original studio and transmitter facilities were located at 1550 McCowan Road, later renamed 9 Channel Nine Court.